 It was the responsibility of Geoff Coulter as the Shire project engineer for supervising the works and setting out the exacting tolerances for the duck-board levels around the base of the track.
 The aim was to keep the track as level as possible but still allow drainage to the pits.
 He was very pleased on completion that when the track was survey checked, the pole line measurement was within the allowable tolerances for a 400m track.
 This enabled the Club to run Championship events.

-After the track was laid Club members with an agreement with the Shire engineer that work would be of a high standard the task of fencing commenced.
+After the track was laid, Club members had an agreement with the Shire engineer that the construction of fencing would be of a high standard.
 All of this was done at working bees and sometimes after work of an evening.

 The Velodrome was completed early in 1979, and it was decided to have an opening day.
 At the time, there were no lights, so it had to be during the day.
 At first, it was decided to be a Club race, then a Combine, finally deciding on an Open.

 The Victorian Amateur Cycling Union (VACU) suggested that Leongatha Cycling Club could have an Open race because that date was available.
 The Club chose the Open and contacted as many riders as they knew in Melbourne.
-The Club was getting a fairly good response.
-Terry Watchorn contacted his riding friend Stuart Doyle, who had a part-time job of calling cycle racing to ask if he would call the racing at the Open.
-Stuart happened to be at the airport picking up Kenrick Tucker, who had flown in from Rockhampton to be a guest at a Brunswick Junior Cycling Clinic, run by Stuart Doyle. (then later by Alan Grindal) Terry negotiated with Stuart to get Kenrick Tucker to come back the following week and ride at the Open.
-Kenrick agreed; providing LCC paid the airfare.
+The Club was getting a good response.
+Terry Watchorn contacted his riding friend Stuart Doyle, who had a part-time job of calling cycle racing, to ask if he would call the racing at the Open.
+Stuart happened to be at the airport picking up Kenrick Tucker, who had flown in from Rockhampton to be a guest at a Brunswick Junior Cycling Clinic, run by Stuart Doyle. (later run by Alan Grindal) Terry negotiated with Stuart to get Kenrick Tucker to come back the following week and ride at the Open.
+Kenrick agreed – providing LCC paid the airfare.

 Kenrick Tucker was a Commonwealth Games champion, fresh from winning two Commonwealth gold medals in Canada in 1978.

-In 1980 the Club decided to install lighting around the track.
+In 1980, the Club decided to install lighting around the track.
 Working bees were held helping Brian Turner and Norm Geary fabricate the poles at Turner’s engineering using money that was left-over from the Government grant.
-Ryans Transport (both Tom and Luke Ryan were members) transported the poles to and from Melbourne for galvanising free of charge.
+Ryans Transport (members, Tom and Luke Ryan) transported the poles to and from Melbourne for galvanising free of charge.
 John Sauvarin, an electrician and local Club member, oversaw all electrical work, including the laying of the power lines and their connection to the Velodrome with the help of all Club members working very hard.
 Colin Watt supplied his crane truck to stand the poles up as his boys were riding at that time too.
-Geoff Leeden, whose boy raced with Blackburn, got the lights at a discounted price.
+Geoff Leeden’s, son raced with Blackburn and was able to get the lights at a discounted price.